 - Personal computer or a laptop

-Explaining currency pairs (minor, major and exotic currencies)
+Explaining currency pairs

 As mentioned above, forex trading involves buying one currency and selling another currency at the same time.
 For this reason, when traders trade currencies, they trade them in pairs, meaning people trade two currencies.